Samuel G. Bonasso

-Early life
+Background

-Bonasso was born in Wyatt, West Virginia to Pietro G. Bonasso (1895 Italy – 1947 W.Va.) and Chiara Bonasso, née Morasco (1903 Italy – 1971 W.Va.).
+Bonasso was born in Wyatt, West Virginia, to Italian immigrants Pietro G. Bonasso (1895–1947) and Chiara Morasco (1903–1971).

 Bonasso obtained his bachelor's degree in civil engineering from the University of Miami in 1962 and earned a master's degree in civil engineering from West Virginia University in 1964.

+Bonasso died from Parkinson's disease on July 1, 2025, at age 85.

 Professional career

 After finishing graduate school, Bonasso, with a group of European investors and manufacturers, co-founded Ski Lift International in Alexandria, Va., serving as its president and chief engineer until 1969.
 He became a ski lift engineer and builder and an engineering specialist in the operation of large diameter cable driven equipment.
 He built on his experience into the 1990s and contributed as committee member and secretary to the early 1980s revision of the American National Standards Institute B77.1 American National Standard for Passenger Ropeways.

 In 1969, Bonasso founded Alpha Associates in Morgantown, W.Va., which became a regional architectural and engineering design firm.
 He served as president and managing principal there until 1998.
 The firm specialized in architecture in K-12 and higher education and health care facilities.
 Engineering included highways, bridges, ski lifts and aerial tramways, subdivisions, real estate development and utilities.
-Between 1984 and 1987 Bonasso was awarded four U.S. patents for the Tension Arch structural systems used in bridges, buildings and other structures.
+Between 1984 and 1987, Bonasso was awarded four U.S. patents for the Tension Arch structural systems used in bridges, buildings and other structures.

 Bonasso stayed at Alpha Associates until selected by West Virginia Gov. Underwood in 1998 to serve as secretary of the Department of Transportation, a position he held until 2000.
 During his tenure he reorganized the Department of Transportation's State Rail Authority, guided the site selection of the Southern West Virginia Regional Airport and provided senior executive guidance to the final decisions on completing Appalachian Development Highway System Corridor H.